Sustainable Business Models for Social Ventures

 TIECON Social Enterprise Track Provides New Perspective

 For the first time TIECON EAST – TiE Boston’s annual conference on entrepreneurship and innovation – had a dedicated track on Social Enterprise.
-The three panels for the track were all well attended.
+The three panels in the track – ‘Healthcare Innovation in a Global Village’, ‘IT & Communications for the Developing World’ and ‘Feeding 9 Billion people’ – were all well attended and engaged the attentive audience with the incisive discussions.
 Here are some excerpts from an article I wrote for Lokvani about the sessions.
+Continue reading

 Reply to comment about Rural Indian Consumer